On Supervised Feature Selection from High Dimensional Feature Spaces: Introduction

 For machine learning with image/video data, the deep learning technology, which adopts a pre-defined network architecture and optimizes the network parameters using an end-to-end optimization procedure, is dominating nowadays.
 Yet, an alternative that returns to the traditional pattern recognition paradigm based on feature extraction and classification two modules in cascade has also been studied, e.g., \cite{chen2018saak, chen2020pixelhop, chen2020pixelhop++, kuo2018data, kuo2019interpretable, liu2021voxelhop, manimaran2020visualization, rouhsedaghat2020facehop, zhang2020pointhop, zhang2020pointhop++}.
 The feature extraction module contains two steps: unsupervised representation learning and supervised feature selection.
 Examples of unsupervised representation learning include multi-stage Saab \cite{kuo2019interpretable} and Saak transforms \cite{chen2018saak}.
 Here, we focus on the second step; namely, supervised feature selection from a high dimensional feature space.

-A novel feature selection methodology is proposed in this work.
+Inspired by information theory and the decision tree, a novel supervised feature selection method is proposed in this work.
 The resulting tests are called the discriminant feature test (DFT) and the relevant feature test (RFT), respectively, for the classification and regression problems.
 The DFT and RFT procedures are described in detail.
 We compare the effectiveness of DFT and RFT with several classic feature selection methods.
 Experimental results show that DFT and RFT can select a significantly lower dimensional feature subspace distinctly and robustly while maintaining high decision performance.

 The rest of this paper is organized as follows.
 Related previous work is reviewed in Sec. \ref{sec:review}.
 DFT and RFT are presented in Sec. \ref{sec:method}.
 Experimental results are shown in Sec. \ref{sec:experiments}.
 Finally, concluding remarks are given in Sec. \ref{sec:conclusion}.